 Carlsberg does not want you to focus on the beer bottles ending up in nature — they want to sell beer.
 Lacoste did not want to save all the animals in the world — they want to create a hype around a beautiful advertisement campaign that can make them sell more t-shirts.

 If it helps the world to become a better place, that should be a nice bonus.

 I have worked with digital marketing for more than 12 years.
 During that time, I have been involved in several product launches of green products.
 That is why I know a thing or two about this topic.
-If you have any questions in regards to mapping out a “green marketing campaign”, please leave a comment below. 🙂
+If you have any questions regarding mapping out a green marketing campaign, please leave a comment below. 🙂

 Pictures and copyright

 Disclaimer: I DO NOT own any of the pictures posted in the article.
 If you represent any of the companies owning these pictures, please get in touch with me and I will remove them as swiftly as I can.
 This is meant as an article that highlights the best green marketing campaigns out there, so I really hope you see the value in being represented.